24th Annual Ride for the Pass

 - Do Aspen Cycling Club dues pay for Ride registration?
 No, the two are separate.

 - Where are the aid stations?
 There are three aid stations: one at Lincoln Creek (approximately three and a half miles from the start), one at Lost Man (seven miles), and one at the finish line (ten miles).
-Each aid station has an emergency radio, water, porta-john, some bike repair tools, energy bars, and a first aid kit.
+Each aid station has an emergency radio, water, port-a-potty, some bike repair tools, energy bars, and a first aid kit.
 Several course marshals will also be stationed along the route in case of problems.
 EMTs will be riding along – watch for orange bibs with STAFF label on riders – and Aspen Ambulance personnel will be on the course.

 - When will results be available?
 Preliminary results will be available at the after-Ride party.
 Official results will be e-mailed to participants and will appear on IPF’s website within twenty-four hours.
 Local newspapers should also publish results within five days.